Flourishingsky/Inverse-Origami-Design-Model/README.md

 Q. Hu, J. Li, J. Tao, E. Dong, and D. Sun, "Inverse origami design model for soft robotic development," *Soft Robotics*, Accept, 2023.

-**A new version has been released, please refer to the link [https://github.com/Flourishingsky/Origami-Generator-2.0.git](https://github.com/Flourishingsky/Origami-Generator-2.0.git)**
+**A new version for the software has been released, please refer to the link [https://github.com/Flourishingsky/Origami-Generator-2.0.git](https://github.com/Flourishingsky/Origami-Generator-2.0.git)**